ayaranitram/datafiletoolbox/README.md

 data0.plot('FOPR',data1)
 will get the data from both results (converting the key from ECL style to VIP style to extract the data), convert units of data1 to corresponding units of data0 and show the plot.

+## further functionalities
-## many more functions are available, not detailed in this readme.
+Many more functions are available, not detailed in this readme.
 A more detailed tutorial will be available sometime, in the meanwhile, please contact the author <martincarlos.araya@cepsa.com> for further details.